Find the right vibe coding tool

 Sourcegraph Cody

-AI coding assistant with deep code search and context
+Enterprise AI coding assistant with deep code search across massive codebases

 Noca AI